CathedralCode/Builder/README.md

 	// adding table1s
 	$nm->setEntitySingularIgnores('table1s');

-	// you can add them as an array or | delimited string as well
+	// you can add them as an array or | (pipe) delimited string as well
 	$nm->setEntitySingularIgnores('table1s|table2s');
 	// OR
 	$nm->setEntitySingularIgnores(array('table1s','table2s'));